 It makes sense to assume your identity has — or will be — stolen!
 Ever since the Equifax breach two years ago, the “dark web” has the names, birth dates, addresses, and Social Security numbers of millions of Americans!

-So if you never applied for unemployment but suddenly receive a debit card, here’s what you should do.
+So if you never applied for unemployment but suddenly receive a debit card, or a letter from your state unemployment department, here’s what you should do.

 Get Your Credit Report